 Several years later, we now know that it was possible to pay off our debt, but it didn’t happen overnight.

 How I Figured Out How Much to Put Toward Debt

 It took us 45 months to pay off our $45K debt.
 To some, that might seem slow, and to others, that might seem crazy.

 Figuring out how much money to put toward our debt each month was a challenge because we were really strapped for cash at the time.

 Back then, we were making less than half of the income we make today.
 My husband was making minimum wage, and we were pretty much living paycheck to paycheck.

 How the heck were we supposed to afford to put anything else toward debt?

-If you’re asking yourself how you’re supposed to pay off your debt when you already feel like every penny is spoken for, here are the tips that worked for us.Not sure how much money you should put toward your #debt?
+If you’re asking yourself how you’re supposed to pay off your debt when you already feel like every penny is spoken for, you could find some help with debt if you qualify with the need requirements, you can find out more at https://nationaldebtadvice.org.uk/, also here are the tips that worked for us.Not sure how much money you should put toward your #debt?
 Figure out how much you can afford Click To Tweet

 Check Your Spending